 Extreme Book Nerd for Teens Prize

-Participants who finish the TEEN challenge on/before December 16, 2023 will receive an exclusive Extreme Book Nerd Rope Sling Bag.
+Participants who finish the TEEN challenge on/before December 20, 2025 will receive an exclusive Extreme Book Nerd hoodie.

 Note that to receive this prize you must show your completed reading log to a library staff member before the end of the challenge.